dstackai/dstack/docs/docs/concepts/fleets.md

     to the specified parameters.

     !!! info "Network"
-        Set `placement` to `cluster` if the nodes should be interconnected (e.g. if you'd like to use them for multi-node tasks).
+        Set `placement` to `cluster` if the nodes should be interconnected (e.g. if you'd like to use them for [multi-node tasks](reference/dstack.yml/task.md#distributed-tasks)).
-        In that case, `dstack` will provision all nodes in the same backend and region.
+        In that case, `dstack` will provision all nodes in the same backend and region and configure the optimal connectivity via availability zones, placement groups, etc.

     Note that cloud fleets aren't supported for the `kubernetes`, `vastai`, and `runpod` backends.